teodorduevski/teodorduevski.github.io/_pages/publications.md

 <p style="font-size: 24px; margin-bottom: 10px;"><strong>Working Papers:</strong></p>

+<p style="font-size: 18px; margin-bottom: 10px;"><strong>Human Capital Breadth, Portfolio Choice and Performance in Venture Capital </strong></p>

+*Abstract*: I study how the breadth of venture capital (VC) partners' human capital influences investment selection, startup performance, and innovation.
+Within VC firms, partners with broader backgrounds are more likely to lead novel, high-risk investments, which have a higher likelihood of breakthrough success or failure.
+On average, these partners underperform, but when leading novel deals, they significantly increase the chances of major success.
+These results are consistent with both selection-where broad-background partners are skilled at screening novel firms and monitoring, where their involvement enhances firm performance.
+Exploiting plausibly exogenous variation in partner busyness as a shock to within VC firm lead-partner assignment, I provide causal evidence for these effects.
+To rationalize these findings, I develop an exploration-exploitation portfolio choice model.
+Broad-background VCs are more likely to explore, experience early failures, and finance exceptional startups, while narrow-background VCs remain within their expertise.
+These results highlight the role of human capital breadth in fostering exploration and financing novel projects.

+*Main Presentations*: NFA (scheduled), Harvard Business School Lunch Seminar, HEC Paris Entrepreneurship Workshop (Early Ideas Session), Chicago Booth Finance PhD Brownbag, HEC Paris Brownbag

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4641071" style="font-size: 18px; color: blue; text-decoration: underline;"><strong>ESG Incidents and Fundraising in Private Equity</strong></a><br>
 (with Chhavi Rastogi and Tianhao Yao)

-*Main Presentations*: FIRS (scheduled), Law and Finance of Private Equity and Venture Capital (scheduled), EeasternFA , MFA, Singapore Private Equity Research Symposium, Inquire Europe Fall Seminar , 3th Oxford Sustainable Private Market Conference , HEC-HKUST Sustainable Finance Seminar Series , GRASFI, 7th Annual Private Markets Research Conference, International Risk Forum.
+*Main Presentations*: FIRS, Law and Finance of Private Equity and Venture Capital, EeasternFA, MFA, Singapore Private Equity Research Symposium, Inquire Europe Fall Seminar , 3th Oxford Sustainable Private Market Conference , HEC-HKUST Sustainable Finance Seminar Series , GRASFI, 7th Annual Private Markets Research Conference, FMA

 *Abstract*: We present novel evidence on how environmental and social (E&S) incidents affect the capital-raising ability of Private Equity (PE) firms.
 PE firms with E&S incidents in portfolio